National D-Day Memorial: Statuary

 In 2010, the Memorial commissioned sculptor and local resident Richard Pumphrey to design a series of portrait busts honoring the leaders of the Allied Forces during WWII: U.S. Presidents Franklin D. Roosevelt and Harry S. Truman, British Prime Ministers Winston Churchill and Clement Attlee, Chairman of Free France Charles de Gaulle, President of the Republic of China Chiang Kai-shek, and General Secretary of the Soviet Union Joseph Stalin.
 The inclusion of the latter ignited controversy both locally and nationally, with many considering his recognition at the Memorial as an insult to the legacy and memory of World War II veterans.
 The public outcry soon prompted the removal of Stalin's bust, and eventually the busts of De Gaulle and Chiang were removed as well, with the intention of emphasizing the Memorial's focus on the leaders and veterans of D-Day itself.

 While the American and British leaders are still honored with busts at the Memorial, the most honor is given to Dwight D. Eisenhower, the Supreme Commander of the Allied Expeditionary Force and spearhead of Operation Overlord.
 He is honored with a larger-than-life statue and is surrounded by portrait busts of the various military leaders under his command: Deputy Supreme Commander Arthur Tedder, Chief of Staff Walter Bedell Smith, Naval Commander Bertram Ramsay, Air Force Commander Trafford Leigh-Mallory, and Ground Force Commanders Bernard Montgomery and Omar Bradley.

 Also included at the Memorial is a portrait bust of John Robert Slaughter, a D-Day veteran who landed at Omaha Beach and founder of what would eventually become the National D-Day Memorial Foundation in 1989.

 Tourism

 The memorial is open every day from 10:00 AM to 5:00 PM.
 The invasion pool is drained for maintenance during January, February, and part of March.
 The memorial also hosts events relating to remembering World War II on certain weekends, including Memorial Day, Veterans Day, and D-Day activities that occur annually.

+A 2014 report by the National Park Service (NPS) reached a finding that the memorial "does not possess a strong enough association with the events of the Normandy invasion to be considered nationally significant under the National Historic Landmark (NHL) criteria for its association with a nationally historic event" based on the location of the memorial being nearly 4000 mi from the event and not having existed at the time of the event.
+The NPS also noted that "the Foundation is adequately protecting the Memorial’s resources and providing for educational experiences and public enjoyment."